ryankarlos/bigdataeng/src/task2/README.md

 would you simplify it?

 The contents of the input file should be similar to `inputfile.txt` in task2 folder.
 This is a tab delimited file with n number of columns, where the 2nd column contains urls for downloading text files.
+*Note*: The urls are fake and for illustration purposes, so will not stream any output to stdout when the script is run.

 To understand why it is likely to be structured in this way, lets break down each line of the bash command and see what it is trying to do:

 ```bash
 for a in `yes | nl | head -50 | cut -f 1`; do